STREGAsGate/GateEngine/README.md

 <sub>
 </br>All platforms require a functioning Swift toolchain.
 Click a platform above for setup information.
 </br>¹Windows support for Swift and Swift Package Manager is in development.
 Latest Swift toolchain recommended.
-</br>²Developed and tested using Ubuntu (debian).
+</br>²Developed and tested using Ubuntu (Debian).
 Fedora compatibility is unknown.
 </br>³Targeting recent versions of Safari, FireFox, Edge, and Chrome.
 </sub>

 ## About
-GateEngine is designed to give game developers access to approachable and intitive APIs to build a game.
+GateEngine is designed to give game developers access to approachable and intuitive APIs to build a game.

 ### Math
 GateEngine has a custom math library completely coded in Swift.
 GameMath allows developers to write math functions using a spoken language style API.
 GameMath uses context aware types like `Position3`, `Direction3`, and `Size3` instead of a catch all `vector` type.
 This adds an addition layer of understanding to APIs because arguments have inherent context.